ove/ove-apps/packages/ove-app-html/README.md

 The `url`, property is mandatory.
 Optionally, `launchDelay` and `changeAt` properties can be provided to control the initial delay to pre-load the contents of the web page and the precise time at which all clients will change the page they display.

-## Loading the App
+## Launching the App

+All OVE applications can be launched using the [Launcher UI](https://ove.readthedocs.io/en/stable/ove-ui/packages/ove-ui-launcher/README.html), the [Python Client Library](https://github.com/ove/ove-sdks/tree/master/python), and the OVE APIs.
+The API used to launch an application is the same for all applications, but the data that is passed into it is application-specific.

-A web page can be loaded using the OVE APIs:
+To launch the HTML app and load a web page using the OVE APIs:

 Linux/Mac: